k-o-d-e-n/CGLayout/README.md

 For implementing custom layout entities and save strong typed code, use `static func build(_ base: Conformed) -> Self` method.

-Framework provides `LayoutGuide`s as analogue UILayoutGuide.
-He have possible to generate views and add them to hierarchy.
+Framework provides `LayoutGuide` as analogue UILayoutGuide.
+It has possible to generate views and add them to hierarchy.
 For create `UIView` placeholders use `ViewPlaceholder` class.

 For more details, see documentation and example project.